6 juni 2018

 The only way to achieve that high retention rate is by building a community.

 And that’s exactly what we did.
 We managed to build an active and unique community.
-We organise regular events centred around a topic that we deem interesting for our community.
+We regularly organize events centered around a topic that we deem interesting for our community.
 These events are an opportunity for us to meet our tenants, but also for our them to establish long-lasting relationships amongst themselves.

 So it’s not a matter of luck.
-It’s the result of quality, hard work and consideration.
+It’s the result of quality, hard work, and consideration.
 In order to achieve that rate, you need to provide the best facilities.
 We take great pride in our offices.
 Our coworking spaces are top-notch.
-We put a tremendous amount of effort in providing an inspiring environment, with an aesthetically pleasing design.
-Studies show that Millennials, for instance, prefer to work in an environment they can be proud of.
+We put a tremendous amount of effort into providing an inspiring environment, with an aesthetically pleasing design.
+Millennials, for instance, prefer to work in an environment they can be proud of.
 So be sure to make your spaces Instagrammable.